 How to find the best leather Apple Watch band for your style?

-1. Faux leather bands
+1. Faux Leather Bands

 The positive side to faux leather bands is the price and sourcing.
 It’s cheap, and it’s not made of any animal products.
 However, faux leather is short-lived as it easily tears and rubs off after prolonged use.
-You can toss it after a week or two.
-Otherwise, it may drastically affect your style and appearance.

-2. Genuine leather bands
+2. Genuine Leather Bands